Skip to main content

 Proper Disposal of Expired Drugs:

-Whether hazardous or non-hazardous, all expired or unwanted drugs are to be disposed of properly according to MSU Environmental Health & Safety (EHS) guidelines.
+Whether hazardous or non-hazardous, all expired or unwanted drugs are to be disposed of according to MSU Environmental Health & Safety (EHS) guidelines.
 Guidance for specific types of waste can be found at MSU Environmental Health & Safety - Waste.
 For additional questions, please contact EHS at 517-355-0153 (or ehs.msu.edu)

 References